 What are the Different Freelance Writing Jobs?

-I am just going to list all the different kinds of freelance writing jobs you can find online in this post; in other posts, I have expanded the ideas for your convenience.
+I am just going to list all the writing jobs and explain them in this particular post.
+Later, in separate posts, I will expand on the ideas for your convenience.

 Transcription literally means to “a written or printed version of something”; in our field, it means to “convert audio into text”.
 Yes, there are automatic software, programs and apps to do that now, but they are not as accurate as the work of a human being.
 Clients can send you MP3 and MP4 files, videos, audio files, memos and even YouTube links to transcribe; they can be from 50 seconds to 3 hours long, or more.
 It completely depends on the clients what they want the transcribed files to look like, in what format they want it, etc.